Dans-labs/dariah/docs/React.md

 If a component knows how to build the DOM, purely on the basis of its properties and a static template, it can be (and will be) coded as a pure function.

-We put all these components in a directory called **pure**.

 [Example: Stat]({{site.appBase}}/components/Stat.jsx).

 ## Simple Stateful components
-If a component needs to store the effects of the outside worlds (incoming server data or user interaction), it is stateful.
+If a component needs to store the effects of the outside world (incoming server data or user interaction), it is stateful.
 If the component does not need [lifecycle](life-cycle) methods, it can be programmed as a pure function that will be connected to the Redux state by means of a simple binding: [connect](#connect).

-We put all these components in a directory called **state**.

 [Example: Facet]({{site.appBase}}/components/Facet.jsx).